FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 also the only strain to possess a gene encoding DNA repair ligase, which uses ATP as a cofactor for DNA repair.
-The absence of genes encoding deoxyribodipyrimidine photolyase and DNA repair ligase (ATP) in *P. marinus* MIT9313 and *P. marinus* SS120 may, in part, explain why these two strains cannot tolerate growth under full [O~2~] and high light, found at the ocean surface.
-Furthermore, the protective effect of lower [O~2~], allowing these strains to grow at higher light, may relate in part to suppression of DNA damage when generation of Reactive Oxygen Species (ROS) is suppressed at lower [O~2~].
+The absence of genes encoding deoxyribodipyrimidine photolyase and DNA repair ligase (ATP) in *P. marinus* SS120 and MIT9313 may, in part, explain why these two strains cannot tolerate growth under full [O~2~] and high light, found at the ocean surface.
+XXX In this study we show that *P. marinus* SS120 and MIT9313 can tolerate light levels representative of the near ocean surface when the [O~2~] is 25 µM, however our growth rate experiments did not include wavebands in the UV range, we therefore do not know how the absence of deoxyribodipyrimidine photolyase under low [O~2] will impact the growth rates of *P. marinus* SS120 and MIT9313 when exposed to UV light.
+XXXXX However, the protective effect of lower [O~2~], allowing these strains to grow at higher light, may relate in part to suppression of DNA damage when generation of Reactive Oxygen Species (ROS) is suppressed at lower [O~2~].
 NATL2A, a clade LLI, has been found near the ocean